THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Clearing out of English Harbour on the 30th took longer than anticipated, and then we stopped to get fuel, so it was 11 am by the time we left.
-As we were leaving English Harbour, we spotted another Helia coming in – Let it Be!
+As we left English Harbour, we spotted another Helia coming in – Let it Be!
 We aren’t sure when we will see them again because they are going to stay a few more weeks in Antigua.
 We caught them on the radio, said hellos, swapped tips for docking at Nelson’s, and said our goodbyes.
 MG managed to capture this picture of us though!

 Our sail down to Guadeloupe was very quick.
 We got our sails up, with two reefs in the main and one in the Genoa.
 20+ knots of wind and we sailed at 60° awa, meant we probably averaged around 8 knots.

 Bill and Christie were a little nauseous, while Carolyn actually joined the Starry Horizons hall of fame (for up-chucking).
 Sarah, thankfully, didn’t get seasick, which is especially good because she is sailing to Dominica with us.
 We saw a lot of flying fish, and even saw what we think was a pilot whale.